Geocoding Layers

 Data layer versions

 The Geohaz API and Bulk Geohaz API expose operations that enable client applications to geocode locations.
-These operations require that the request specifies the data layer name, version, and the engine used.
+These operations require that the request specifies the data layer name, model type, and model version.

 The table identifies geocoding layers supported by the Geohaz API and Bulk Geohaz API: